metaDMG-dev/metaDMG-core/docs/source/dashboard.md

 :align: center
 ```

 Here we have hovered the mouse on the tax ID 711 which is the Lactobacillales order.
-Below the tax information, we can see the fit results, in particular the position-dependent damage-rate, $q$, the fit concentration $\phi$ and the correlation between $A$ and $c$, $\rho_{Ac}$, along with the fit quality and damage amount.
+Below the tax information, we can see the fit results, in particular the position-dependent damage-rate, $q$, the fit concentration $\phi$ and the correlation between $A$ and $c$, $\rho_{Ac}$, along with the significance and damage amount.

 In smaller analyses, the full Bayesian model can be used (which is recommended).
 In the more general case where this would be too time consuming, we would only have the MAP results.
-In this case, the fit quality is measured by the likelihood ratio $\lambda_\text{LR}$.
+In this case, the significance is measured by the MAP significance $Z_\text{MAP}$.

 In the bottom of the hover square, we see the count information.
 This shows, that this tax ID consisted of $22.5 \times 10^3$ individual reads with the same number of alignments (indicating very little amount of overlap between the references in this case).
 The `k sum total` is the total number of $C \rightarrow T$ transitions across all reads at all positions (and $G \rightarrow A$ for the reverse strand). `N sum total` is the total number of $C$ to anything, $C \rightarrow X$, across all reads at all positions (and $G \rightarrow X$ for the reverse strand).